 To Jump in Jersey: Sky Zone

 At Sky Zone in South Plainfield, jumpers can bounce and play dodgeball on the open main court of trampolines, sail into pits of foam blocks in the "Foam Zone", or do a fantasy slam dunk in the SkySlam area.
 (The trampoline park's most recent addition: axe-throwing!)
 Sky Zone hosts special themed Toddler Time jumps (Fairy Tale Jump, Sports Jump) for kids up to six years of age on Tuesdays from 4 - 8 p.m., and Saturdays from 9 - 11 a.m..
 (Kids are $12/hour, parents $12/hour, although adults don't have to jump, and socks are included.)
-Sky Zone also hosts sensory-friendly bounce on select Mondays ($15 for 60 minutes).
+Sky Zone also hosts sensory-friendly bounce during Toddler Time on Tuesdays.

 600 Hadley Rd.